Merwin-Rebello/100days/README.md

 Q73) c code for  fabonacci series

 Q74) Did a proper setup for react and also learnt hoe to link pages in html only with out js

+Q75) learnt about the concepts of arrays in javascript